awslabs/pg-counter-metrics/README.md

 **Note**:
 - To be able to finish the next steps you need to get some information  about the database like VPC , Security Group , Port and DB Resource Id.
-- you will need the DB Resource Id if you will use the IADM DB Auth
+- you will need the DB Resource Id if you will use the IAM DB Auth

 set environment variables: